vibhanshu-mishra/samsara-hos-audit/README.md

 Not all drivers in a Samsara account are active at any given time.
 Fleets often have drivers on leave, between assignments, or no longer active but still in the system.
 Auditing all of them wastes time and creates noise.

-The script determines whether a driver is active by checking their HOS cycle data.
-Drivers whose cycle clock shows no real activity — meaning Samsara's system auto-resets their cycle rather than them starting a genuine new shift — are automatically skipped.
-Only drivers with confirmed real activity are included in the audit.
+The script determines whether a driver is active by checking their HOS cycle data via a single bulk API call.
+Samsara auto-resets every driver's cycle clock daily, so a driver whose `cycleStartedAtTime` matches that day's common auto-reset timestamp has had no real activity and is skipped.
+Drivers with a distinct, real cycle start time — even if they're currently sitting on sleeper berth or off duty — are included in the audit.

 ---